sionara/http5225-laravelCMS/README.md

 This web app manages the employees, sales, and items of a Pet Store.
 It is built using Laravel, PHP, and Blade Engine.

+Login Credentials:

+username: test@example.com
+password: password

+Or you can register a brand new user using the register page.

 ## Features

-- Register/Login functionality with Breeze
+- Register/Login functionality with Breeze.
+Creates an automatic admin user using seeders.
 - CRUD functionality on Employees to see list of all employees, and to edit or delete them
 - check out the sales made on a particular date